-\textbf{Global Age Editing.} Global age editing refers to age transformation without personal data.
+Global age editing refers to age transformation without personal data.
 Prior works \cite{shen_interfacegan_2020, nitzan_large_2022} leverage StyleGAN2's well-trained latent space, identifying and traversing a linear age editing direction within it.
 However, this assumption often fails with larger age changes, especially across a lifespan, and can entangle other attributes (e.g., gender or glasses) \cite{harkonen_ganspace_2020}.
-To address this, recent methods \cite{or-el_lifespan_2020, yao_high_2020} introduce nonlinear aging paths in the latent space by training separate age encoders.
+To address this, recent methods~\cite{makhmudkhujaev_re-aging_2021, or-el_lifespan_2020, yao_high_2020} apply nonlinear latent age transformations by training dedicated age encoders.

-In diffusion models, several methods~\cite{li_pluralistic_2023, baumann_continuous_2024, kwon_diffusion_2023} perform age editing through latent manipulation guided by CLIP~\cite{radford_learning_2021}.
+In diffusion models, recent method~\cite{wahid2024diffage3d} combines diffusion with EG3D~\cite{chan_efficient_2022} for 3D age editing.
+Other methods~\cite{li_pluralistic_2023, baumann_continuous_2024, kwon_diffusion_2023, 10810706} perform 2D age editing through latent manipulation guided by CLIP~\cite{radford_learning_2021}.
 However, these methods continue to struggle with attribute entanglement in the latent space.
-FADING~\cite{chen_face_2023} improves disentanglement by projecting the input face into the diffusion model’s latent space using NTI~\cite{mokady_null-text_2022} and applying age editing through p2p~\cite{hertz_prompt--prompt_2022}.
+FADING~\cite{Chen_2023_BMVC} improves disentanglement by projecting the input face into the diffusion model’s latent space using NTI~\cite{mokady_null-text_2022} and applying age editing through p2p~\cite{hertz_prompt--prompt_2022}.
 However, FADING focuses on textural changes to achieve re-aging, neglecting the broader facial shape changes that occur over a person’s lifespan~\cite{gomez-trenado_custom_2022}.
 This limitation arises because p2p identifies age-related pixels through attention control, resulting in localized edits rather than facial structural changes~\cite{rout_semantic_2024}.
 To address this, we build on StyleGAN2, leveraging its well-trained latent space for both fine-grained textural control and structural changes.